The Learning Barge

 Plan A Beautiful Day Of Learning On The Water

 The Elizabeth River Project's Dominion Energy® Learning Barge is our amazing floating river laboratory and classroom.
-Since 2009, over 100,000 students from kindergarten through 12th grade have hopped aboard to learn about everything from wetlands, wildlife restoration and sea-level rise to the iconic Chesapeake Bay blue crab.
+Since 2009, over 100,000 students from kindergarten through university have come aboard to learn about everything from wetlands, wildlife restoration and sea-level rise to the iconic Chesapeake Bay blue crab.
 Treat your students to a day on the Learning Barge, and they’ll know how to treat the river for life.

 Everything you need to know about your trip to the Learning Barge!
 Contact us at 757-828-4216